![]() |

 According to the tour, the Rotunda was “The interior (of the rotunda) is constructed of marble from three states.
 The marble on the floors and walls came from Vermont.
 The columns around the third floor are Colorado marble, and the grand staircases are Alabama marble.”

-Granite from Barre, Vermont, was used to build the Stanford Mausoleum.
+Granite quarried in Barre, Vermont, was used in the construction of the Stanford Mausoleum.
 The mausoleum was completed in 1893.

 Marble from the Barney Marble Company Serpentine Quarry located south of Roxbury Station, Vermont, was used for the Delaware Columns and panels (10 feet 6 inches by 4 feet 2 inches).